informalsystems/hermes/guide/src/commands/misbehaviour/index.md

     Listen to client update IBC events and handles misbehaviour

 FLAGS:
-        --chain <CHAIN_ID>      identifier of the chain where client updates are monitored for misbehaviour
+        --chain <CHAIN_ID>      Identifier of the chain where client updates are monitored for misbehaviour
-        --client <CLIENT_ID>    identifier of the client to be monitored for misbehaviour
+        --client <CLIENT_ID>    Identifier of the client to be monitored for misbehaviour
 ```

 The misbehaviour monitor starts by analyzing all headers used in prior client updates.